At So i Heard Music, voice lessons are unlike any other.

 Students are taught traditional techniques with the help of modern technology.
 Is the lesson a computer lesson?
 Absolutely not!
 So i Heard teaches voice students how to read music, in addition to proper singing technique and posture.
 Instructors follow the So i Heard Music Method of instruction, which focuses the educational approach on each student.
 Our instructors tailor a specific plan to each student so that lessons always are as exciting and as fun as possible.

 While the approach is custom to each student, the weekly lessons usually do conform to an underlying structure.
 Within a typical lesson, students may encounter reading exercises, rhythmic exercises, sight reading exercises, vocal warm-ups, and maybe even songwriting and music recording assignments!
-Yes, singers players can write songs, too!
+Yes, singers can write songs, too!

-Beginner voice students usually start with vocal anatomy, followed by simple warm-ups, and soon move on to singing simplified versions of their favorite pop songs.
+Beginner voice students usually start with vocal anatomy, followed by simple warm-ups, and soon move on to singing their favorite pop songs.
 Pop music keeps things fun while the student continues to work on their technique.
 Throughout this part of the process, teachers may record certain parts of the lesson, to be used for fun and to provide instant feedback.

 Once your student reaches an intermediate level, as determined by their instructor, they can apply to sing in our band program, which also opens up performance and recording opportunities.
 At this level, students can play shows, write and record their own songs, and become a well-rounded musician.
 It pays to practice!